-According to legend, Lao Tzu, an elderly 5th-century-BC archivist, tired of the Zhou dynasty’s increasing corruption and left the empire to live a more honorable, hermetic life in the far-west mountains.
+According to legend, Lao Tzu, an elderly 5th-century-BC archivist, grew weary of the Zhou dynasty’s increasing corruption.
+He left the empire to live a more honorable, hermetic life in the far-west mountains.

-No matter the myth of the Tao‘s inception — though the more charming the myth the better — what matters is the Tao itself.
+No matter the myth of the Tao‘s inception, what matters is the Tao itself.

-And if, despite any evidence, generations have believed this tale, we might as well follow the Tao and be like water, going with the flow, waving farewell to old Lao Tzu as he wanders off toward sunset.
+And if, despite lacking evidence, generations have believed this tale, we might as well follow them and be like the Tao, to be like water and go with the flow — waving farewell to old Lao Tzu as he wanders off toward sunset.

 Looks like Chinese millennials are equally apathetic as their western counterparts.
 That’s according to China’s Global Times.